Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Part of the great counterspell debate is their prominence in commander.
 Don't get me wrong, I love EDH, but the format favors control strategies.
 For instance, doubling traditional standard life from 20 to 40 gives blue far more time to stave off aggro and set up a win (and conversely makes red struggle to earn an aggro kill).
 Red aggro is often the best way to reliably out-speed control in standard, but when you give players that much more life in EDH, you lose some of the game's balance by making aggro unreliable.

-Also, older blue counterspells like "Mana Drain" (which may never see standard play again) are legal in commander, allowing a massive advantage if drawn.
+Also, older blue counterspells like "Mana Drain" (which will likely never see standard play again) are legal in commander, allowing a massive advantage if drawn.

 5. No Other Color Counters Like Blue

-One problem with counters are the fact that they're almost non-existent outside blue.
+Counters almost don't exist outside blue—no other color retains such complete dominion over a unique and powerful mechanic.
 Sure, red is king with direct damage, but black and white have similar destruction-based nukes, and green can inflict damage via creatures with cards like "Primal Might."
-Similarly, white has the most lifegain, but black and green aren't far behind.
+Or, while white has the most lifegain, black and green aren't far behind.

 Yet counterspells are firmly etched into blue, more color-locked than nearly any other game mechanic.
-And their relative obscurity (belonging to one just color) means there aren't as many checks to balance them, so when they do show up, options to thwart them are limited.
+And their relative obscurity (belonging to one just color) means there aren't as many checks to balance them, so when they do show up, options to thwart them are limited—pretty much other counterspells.

 6. Blue Has Other Useful Advantages